Does Imprimatur & Nihil Obstat = Church approval?

 + An obvious case is 'Luz de Maria' of Argentina.
 Her work has been given an Imprimatur and Nihil Obstat by a bishop of Nicaragua, but he is not her local bishop and therefore she is not officially Church approved.
 Her own local bishop has not declared her visions of 'supernatural origin' as far as I am aware, and, the bishop of Nicaragua even missed some major errors - it is a wonder how she ever obtained a Nihil Obstat for her printed books.
 (See more about her problematic messages, click here.)

-It is a declaration of 'supernatural' by a local bishop that gives official Church approval to a mystic or an apparition.
+It is a declaration of 'supernatural' that gives official Church approval to a mystic or an apparition.

 ::::::::::::::::::::::::